 Spanish Wine Scholar SWS by WSG®

-The Spanish Wine Scholar program is a study and certification program providing current, accurate and in-depth information on the wines and wine regions of Spain.
+The Spanish Wine Scholar program is the most advanced and comprehensive certification course on the wines of Spain.